Check out our NOTA Video Series for a visual overview of what we’re all about.

 We’re making good progress, slowly but surely.
 If you’ve already helped us spread the word, thank you for your ongoing support.
 If not, please have a look around the site and consider doing so.

 Onwards & Upwards!

 NB: The BBC’s ‘Ballot Box Brigade’ that NOTA UK founder Jamie Stanley took part in on 10th May 2015 is no longer available on their radio iPlayer.
 A link to an overview of it can be found here.
-Below are four of his five appearances on Going Underground (the first one was live and unfortunately not recorded by us, if you have it let us know!).
+Below are four of his five appearances on RT (the first one was live and unfortunately not recorded by us, if you have it let us know!).

 DISCLAIMER: For the avoidance of doubt, we are NOT The NOTA Party (aka: Notavote) who were initially planning to stand candidates in 2015 on a supposedly NOTA platform.
 Their party name was eventually rejected by the Electoral Commission for potentially confusing voters into thinking they would be able to vote for a bona fide NOTA option already, when clearly they would just be voting for another ‘one of the above’.
 Nor are we subsequent offshoot ‘The Above & Beyond Party’ who also supposedly stood on a single issue NOTA platform, despite clearly having policy ideas ‘above & beyond’ the single issue of NOTA.